openfl/OpenFLDevelopersGuide/working-with-video/understanding-cue-points.md

 3.0\.
 For more information on F4V cue points, see

-“Using onXMPData()” on page 498
+"Using onXMPData()" on page 498

 .

 For more information on handling cue points and metadata, see

-“Writing callback methods for metadata and cue
+"Writing callback methods for metadata and cue

-points” on page 487
+points" on page 487

 .